lyz-code/blue-book/docs/wish_list.md

 * Movie/serie/music rating self hosted solution that based on your ratings discovers new content.
 * Hiking route classifier and rating self hosted web application.
+* A command line friendly personal CRM like [Monica](https://github.com/monicahq/monica) that is able to [register the time length and rating of interactions](https://github.com/monicahq/monica/issues/4186) to do data analysis on my relations.
 * Digital e-ink note taking system that is affordable, self hosted and performs character recognition.
 * A way to store music numeric ratings through the command line compatible with